rodydavis/rodydavis/posts/flutter-and-lit.md

 ready in 311ms.
 ```

-Wee can open the link `http://localhost:3000/flutter_lit_example/` to see our running web app and hot reload changes from `my-app.ts`.
+We can open the link `http://localhost:3000/flutter_lit_example/` to see our running web app and hot reload changes from `my-app.ts`.

-If you want to learn more about lit you can read the docs [here](https://lit.dev).
+If you want to learn more about Lit you can read the docs [here](https://lit.dev).

-Once you are happy with how it looks we can move on to flutter to wrap it in a native app.
+Once you are happy with how it looks we can move on to Flutter to wrap it in a native app.
 This will give us access to native code if we wanted to use the in app purchase api or push notifications.

 Kill the terminal and run the following: